Russ Spencer: Theatre

-Trained at Laine Theatre Arts, Spencer's theatre work includes the original West End cast of "Nine', the UK national tour of Chitty Chitty Bang Bang starring as 'The Child Catcher' alongside Craig McLachlan.
+Spencer trained at Laine Theatre Arts, and appeared in the original West End cast of Nine and on the UK tour of Chitty Chitty Bang Bang as The Child Catcher.

-He created the role of 'Ricky St Clair' in the UK tour of Dave Simpson's The eXtra Factor, and played 'Joe' in Santa Claus – The Musical alongside Anita Dobson and Roy Barraclough at the Alexandra Theatre in Birmingham.
-He has also been in Wayne Sleep’s Explosive Dance and Andrew Lloyd Webber’s Birthday Celebration both at the Royal Albert Hall, and a world tour as lead vocalist with the New Zealand and Hawaii Symphony orchestras.
+He created the role of Ricky St Clair in the UK tour of The Extra Factor, and appeared in Santa Claus – The Musical at the Alexandra Theatre in Birmingham.
+He has also been in Wayne Sleep's Explosive Dance and Andrew Lloyd Webber's Birthday Celebration, both at the Royal Albert Hall, and a world tour as lead vocalist with the New Zealand Symphony Orchestra and the Hawaii Symphony.

-Numerous pantomime appearances include starring in Cinderella, Puss in Boots and Snow White.
+Since 2016 Russ has been associate director of Dirty Dancing - The Classic Story On Stage, while also acting as Company Manager for Dirty Dancing The Classic Story On Stage, Sting's The Last Ship and the 2024 production of Spirited Away at the London Coliseum.

 Radio

 In 2008, Spencer was a DJ on the independent local radio station 107.8 Radio Jackie.